furkanbulus123/Human-In-Loop/README.md

-# LeanClaude: Token Saver for Claude Code
+# HILClaude: Token Saver for Claude Code

 Claude Code is a highly capable tool, but its autonomous file reading and terminal execution loops (agentic loops) can lead to massive API bills.
 LeanClaude is a configuration wrapper that restricts Claude Code using a "Human-in-the-Loop" (HITL) architecture, aiming to reduce output token usage by up to 80%.